stephanelatil/bird-watcher/README.md

 To enable live-streaming you need to be able to have a loopback video device to be read by the service that handles live-streaming.
 To do that you need to install `v4l2loopback` on your device.

 It will install v4l2loopback and set it up for autostart on reboot.
-It will add a loopback device /dev/video100 You can now set the /dev/video100 for the birdwatcher device and /dev/video101 for the livestream!
+It will add a loopback device /dev/video100 You can now set the /dev/video100 for the birdwatcher device and the livestream!

 For Debian run